Tanzu-Solutions-Engineering/tkg-lab/helm-install/workload-cluster-setup/04_configure_contour.md

 # Configure Ingress Controller

-###### Below script is going to deploy contour and also create an A record in route53 for the envoy service.
+###### Below script is going to deploy contour.
+External DNS is going to create a wild card A record for envoy service.

 ## AWS